Nordic Neutron Science Programme

 - Asdis Jonsdottir, Senior Advisor at Ministry of Education, Science and Culture, Iceland; observer

 The Programme Committee may seek scientific consultation from a reference group consisting of representatives of the Danish Neutron Scattering Society (DANSSK), the Norwegian Neutron Scattering Association (NoNSA), the Swedish Neutron Scattering Society (SNSS) and European Spallation Source Eric (ESS).

 NordForsk is providing NOK 500 000 in funding for a researcher network in 2015–2016 as an independent, supplementary activity to the neutron programme.
 The network will facilitate coordinated, increased use of both neutron and synchrotron techniques, as well as coordinate researchers in both fields, train new users and younger researchers, and promote the use of research infrastructure outside the Nordic region.

 The programme’s budget amounts to roughly NOK 65 million.
 NordForsk provides one-third of the funding from the outset, with the three participating countries jointly providing two-thirds.
-Denmark NOK 15 million, NordForsk NOK 21,5 million, Norway NOK 8 million, Sweden NOK 15 million (the Swedish Research Council) and NOK 6 million (Swedish Foundation for Strategic Research)
+The approximate distribution contributions: Denmark NOK 15 million, NordForsk NOK 21,5 million, Norway NOK 8 million, Sweden NOK 15 million (the Swedish Research Council) and NOK 6 million (Swedish Foundation for Strategic Research)

 - The structure of membrane proteins under solution conditions